jeffqchen/jsmartsw_fw/README.md

 # jsmartsw_fw

 This is the firmware repository for the jSmartSW firmware.
-Information here is limited to the software development aspect.
+Information here is limited to the aspect of software development.

 For functionality and day-to-day usage, please refer to the [main project repository](https://github.com/jeffqchen/jSmartSW)